-- A. Both Normal and Abnormal Kova-Trols are run and results are recorded: - 1. at the beginning of each shift; - 2. whenever a new lot number of reagent strips is opened; - 3. whenever troubleshooting warrants it
+- A. Both Normal and Abnormal Kova-Trols are run and results are recorded: - 1. at the beginning of each shift; - 2. whenever a new lot number of reagent strips is opened; - 3. whenever a new shipment of strips is received; - 4. whenever troubleshooting warrants it